lyndon025/playtested/src/content/article/2023-03-26-an-adventurous-table-top-inspired-rpg-card-game--review---voice-of-cards-the-forsaken-mai.md

 ---
-title: "An adventurous table-top inspired RPG card game | Review - Voice of Cards: The Forsaken Maiden"
+author: lyndonguitar
+category: Review
-description: "Voice of Cards: The Forsaken Maiden is a table-top RPG game in video game format.
-It has recently been ported to the Android and iOS Mobile platforms, after first releasing back in 2022 for Playstation 4, Nintendo Switch, and PC."
+description: 'Voice of Cards: The Forsaken Maiden is a table-top RPG game in video game format.
+It has recently been ported to the Android and iOS Mobile platforms, after first releasing back in 2022 for Playstation 4, Nintendo Switch, and PC.'
+featured: false
 pubDate: 2023-03-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "voc:-the-forsaken-maiden"]
+tags:
-featured: false
+- taptap
+- voc:-the-forsaken-maiden
-thumb: "/images/reviews/2023-03-26-an-adventurous-table-top-inspired-rpg-card-game--review---voice-of-cards-the-forsaken-mai-0.avif"
+thumb: /images/reviews/2023-03-26-an-adventurous-table-top-inspired-rpg-card-game--review---voice-of-cards-the-forsaken-mai-0.avif
+title: 'An adventurous table-top inspired RPG card game | Review - Voice of Cards:
+  The Forsaken Maiden'
 ---

 <div class="gallery">